mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

      source activate torch
      pip install torch
      ```

-     with CUDA support is by default.
+     This installs PyTorch with CUDA support by default, which enables it running on GPUs.
-     Check if CUDA is installed.
-     Check NCCL.

 ## PyTorch on CPU and a single GPU